 - the Kalesh Valley, the Bamoboret Valley and Arandu District to the south and west of Chitral in Khyber-Pakhtunkhwa

 - the city of Nawabshah in Sindh Province, and areas of interior Sindh to the north of Nawabshah

 There is a high threat from terrorism, kidnap and sectarian violence throughout Pakistan.
-In the aftermath of an attack on a school in Peshawar in December 2014, there is a heightened threat of terrorist attacks, and kidnapping against western nationals in Pakistan.
-You should be particularly vigilant at this time and take appropriate security precautions.
+There is a heightened threat of terrorist attacks, and kidnapping against western nationals in Pakistan.
+You should be particularly vigilant and take appropriate security precautions.

-Security forces in Pakistan remain on high alert following recent attacks.
-In February 2014 these included an attack on a police headquarters in Lahore and also attacks on mosques.
+Security forces in Pakistan remain on high alert following previous attacks.
 There may be increases in security force presence and restrictions on movement may be put in place at short notice.

 In response to the World Health Organisation’s emergency recommendations about the spread of polio virus, the government of Pakistan now requires all departing travellers who have spent more than 4 weeks in Pakistan to produce a valid vaccination certificate at the time of their departure.
 This certificate should show that either Oral Polio Vaccine or Inactivated Polio Vaccine has been administered between 4 weeks and 12 months before departure from Pakistan.
 See this advice issued by the National Travel Health Network and Centre about protection from the polio virus.

 The Overseas Business Risk service offers information and advice for British companies operating overseas on how to manage political, economic, and business security-related risks.